jjfumero/fastr-gpu/README.md

 # Note

 This compiler has been tested on Linux Fedora 21/22/23 with OpenJDK >= 1.8_61.
-Implementation with JDK 8 u91
+Current implementation with JDK 8 u91

 # FastR